Toilet Leaks When Flushed? Here is how to Fix it Fast

 - Remove the toilet tank lid and place it away in a safe place.
 It can crack easily.

-- Look for the water supply line connecting the shut off valve to the underside of the tank.
+- Look for the water supply line connecting the shut-off valve to the underside of the tank.
 Disconnect it.
 Always attempt to disconnect it with your hand before attempting with a wrench.

 Step 3: Remove the Toilet

-- Prior to removing the toilet, you will need to remove the water at the bottom of the bowl, otherwise it will make a big mess once you remove the toilet.
+- Prior to removing the toilet, you will need to remove the water at the bottom of the bowl.
+Otherwise, it will make a big mess once you remove the toilet.

 - Use the sponge to soak up and empty the water into the bucket.
 Remember to have your gloves on.

-- Once the bowl is dried.
-Look for the two bolts on each side of the toilet.
+- Once the bowl is dried, look for the two bolts on each side of the toilet.
 Sometimes they are covered with plastic caps.
 Pry the caps off with the screwdriver.

-- Using the wrench, loosen the two nuts then remove them completely with your hand.
+- Using the wrench, loosen the two nuts, then remove them completely with your hand.

-- If the bolts are corroded or just can’t come off, use the mini-hacksaw to cut the nuts off being careful not to cut the toilet body.
+- If the bolts are corroded or just can’t come off, use the mini-hacksaw to cut the nuts off, being careful not to cut the toilet body.

 - Remove the old wax ring and throw it away.
 Wax rings cannot be reused.

-Step 3: Install New Wax Ring/ Gasket Seal
+Step 4: Install New Wax Ring/ Gasket Seal

-- To make the wax ring slide easily into the toilet outlet, a simple trick you should employ is to leave it outside in the sun for a while or dip in in warm water for a few minutes.
+- To make the wax ring slide easily into the toilet outlet, a simple trick you should employ is to leave it outside in the sun for a while or dip it in warm water for a few minutes.

-Step 4: Install the Toilet
+Step 5: Install the Toilet

 - Remove the rag/towel from the drainpipe.

-- Lift the toilet above the toilet flange and lower it gently to align the bolts to the two holes on the toilet.
+- Lift the toilet above the toilet flange and lower it gently to align the bolts to the two holes in the toilet.
 If you can have someone to help you with the alignment, then call them in to help.

-- Once the toilet has sat on the flange, hold it by the bowl with both hands, rock it and push it down gently to fully engage the wax seal.
+- Once the toilet has sat on the flange, hold it by the bowl with both hands, rock it, and push it down gently to fully engage the wax seal.

 - Put a washer and a nut on each bolt and tighten with the wrench.

 - It is important to tighten the bolts alternatingly to keep the toilet level.
-Do not however tighten the bolts too much as this can crack the toilet bowl.
+Do not, however, tighten the bolts too much, as this can crack the toilet bowl.

 - If the bolts are too high above the nut, cut them off with a hacksaw.